iztleu/drim-brain/dotnet/configuration/README.md

 ### JSON Files

-Configurations are often stored in JSON files, such as `appsettings.json`, where you can define your options in a hierarchical structure.
+Configurations are often stored in JSON files, such as `appsettings.json`, where you can define your options in a hierarchical structure. `Env` for `appsettings.{Env}.json` taking from environment variable `ASPNETCORE_ENVIRONMENT`.

 ```json
 {